adlnet/xAPI-Spec/xAPI-Communication.md

 #### <a name="1.5.2">1.5.2</a> Multipart/Mixed

 The `multipart/mixed` content type is used for requests that *could* include Attachments.
-This does not mean that all "multipart/mixed" requests neccesarily do include Attachments.
+This does not mean that all "multipart/mixed" requests necessarily do include Attachments.

 ##### <a name="1.5.2.s1"></a>Procedure For The Exchange Of Attachments